+Typically this is a result of either active scleroderma skin disease, or more commonly, dry skin.
 Dry skin is caused by several things.
 First the extra layer of collagen in the inner layer of skin destroys normal sweat and oil glands.
 Second, the outer layer of the skin usually has fatty substances that moisten the skin.
 In scleroderma, this outer layer often gets thinner so there is less oil.
-Finally, in the early phase of scleroderma inflammation in the skin release histamine and other chemicals that cause the skin to itch.
+Finally, in the early phase of scleroderma inflammation in the skin releases histamine and other chemicals that can cause the skin to itch.

 How long will the itching last?

 Without treatment, itching from inflammation normally occurs in the first 6 months to 2 years of the disease and then gets better as the inflammation disappears.
-However, when the skin is thickened and damaged then it may have the problem with itching for many years.
+However, when the skin is thickened and damaged it may have the problem of itching for many years.